2024 Legislative Recap

 Senate Study Committee on the Preservation of Georgia's Farmlands - Senate Resolution 470

-In referring to the Georgia Conservancy's Georgia Now and Forever Initiative, which determined that "Georgia lost approximately 2.6 million acres of crop, hay, and pasture land from 1974 to 2016", the Senate Study Committee's established purpose would be to decide if "additional legislative measures may be necessary to give local communities the ability to protect Georgia's farmlands as a vital state resource and to slow the permanent conversion of this resource to other uses."
+In referring to the Georgia Conservancy's Georgia Now and Forever Initiative, which determined that "Georgia lost approximately 2.6 million acres of crop, hay, and pasture land from 1974 to 2016", the Senate Study Committee's established purpose will be to decide if "additional legislative measures may be necessary to give local communities the ability to protect Georgia's farmlands as a vital state resource and to slow the permanent conversion of this resource to other uses."

 During last year’s Legislative Session, the Georgia General Assembly overwhelmingly passed the Georgia Farmland Conservation Act, Senate Bill 220, to offer farmland owners a financial incentive to conserve lands facing development pressure.
 The legislation was created by the Georgia Conservancy in concert with Representative Richard Dickey, Senator Russ Goodman, and the Department of Agriculture.
 (Learn more about the Georgia Farmland Conservation Program)